ceramicnetwork/.github/OVERVIEW.md

 Ceramic DIDs will likely want to express additional metadata or context about themselves.
 Depending on the type of entity that a DID represents this may vary.

 - **Public Profiles**: Provide context about a DID
-  - Basic: General profile metadata such as name, image, logo, ...
+  - Basic: General profile metadata such as name, image, logo, etc.
-  - Descriptors: More complete descriptions for services, apps, ...
+  - Descriptors: More complete descriptions for services, apps, etc.
 - **Identity Links**: Allow others to verify that two identities are owned by the same DID
-  - Account Links: Public mappings to public keys, smart contracts, other DIDs, ...
+  - Account Links: Public mappings to public keys, smart contracts, other DIDs, etc.
-  - Social Links: Public mappings to twitter, github, ...
+  - Social Links: Public mappings to twitter, github, etc.
   - DNS Links: Public mappings to domain names
 - **Resource Links**: Allow others to verify that a resource is owned by the DID
-  - Data Links: Mappings to various data sources such as databases, verififiable claims, registries, ...
+  - Data Links: Mappings to various data sources such as databases, verififiable claims, registries, etc.
   - Service Links: Mappings to services and APIs

 ### Policies